-3.4 At the time of purchase, contact details of each Passenger shall be given to the Carrier.
+3.4 The contact details of each Passenger shall be given to the Carrier.
 Such data may be used to contact the Passenger in case of irregularities or rescheduling.

 3.5 Where the Passenger holds a unique contract of carriage within the terms of article 36 of the Montreal Convention, the Carrier will implement the mandatory relevant rules.

-4.1 Any action for damages or compensation must be brought within two years as from arrival at destination, or date of arrival of the aircraft or the date on which the aircraft should have landed.
+4.1 Any action for damages or compensation must be brought within two (2) years as from arrival at destination, or date of arrival of the aircraft, or the date on which the aircraft should have landed.

-4.2 Any action for damages or compensation shall be made by writing within the aforementioned time frame.
+4.2 Any action for damages or compensation shall be made by writing within the aforementioned time period.